kevinscaria/MLImplementations/README.md

-# MLImplementations
+# ML Implementations

-My implementation of the basic version of sci-kit learn ML package with the most popular packages:
+My implementation of the basic version of the sci-kit learn ML package with the most popular packages involving:
 * Regression
 * Classification
 * Clustering